How Can I fix the Melasma On My Face?

-Removal process can be done through laser therapy, intense pulse light or chemical peel.
-Knowing the right treatment will be able to get rid of the melasma, even though there are chances for the melasma to come back again.
-The cost is higher and the potential side effect such as inflammation, irritation and burning sensation can appear after the treatment.
+Removal process can be done through chemical peel, laser therapy, or cooling technology.
+Knowing the right treatment will be able to get rid of the melasma effectively, but if the root cause is not treated, there are chances for the melasma to come back again.

-Laser therapies (Fraxel, Erbium YAG) and Intense Pulse Light (IPL)
+Laser therapies (Fraxel, Erbium YAG, CO2 lasers, Q-switched laser, Picosecond laser) and Intense Pulse Light (IPL)

 Broad-spectrum sunscreen with high SPF can be applied in daily skin routine in order to fight the melasma.
 It does take more time for the result to show the sign of effectiveness.